Hetty Johnston AM

 Her responsibilities include/d:

-- Is currently an advisor to the Qld Child Protection Commission of Inquiry;
+- Is currently an advisor to the Qld Child Protection Commission of Inquiry, and

 - Working with the Federal Governments’ Royal Commission into Institutional Responses to Child Sexual Abuse.